Nium: History

 In August 2022, Nium announced the appointment of Ramana Satyavarapu as Chief Technology Officer.
 Satyavarapu brings over 20 years of software engineering expertise from Microsoft, Google, Uber, Two Sigma and Finix.

 In October 2022, Nium teamed with B2B2C crypto infrastructure platform Zero Hash in a partnership that lets Nium's U.S. customers leverage crypto to fiat payment solutions.

 Also, In October, Nium appointed two new board members, Huey Lin and David Yates.
 The new independent directors have guided several organizations through stages of rapid growth.
 Huey Lin is a venture partner with GGV Capital, while David Yates is an executive partner at Siris Capital Group.

 In November 2022, Nium launched a closed-loop payments solution, Nium Airline Payments (NAP), powered by Universal Air Travel Plan (UATP).
 NAP provides airlines, travel agents, and online travel agencies (OTAs) sustainable closed-loop payment model.

 In December 2022, Paycell, Türkiye's digital payment platform, announced a strategic partnership with Nium to offer international money transfers from account to account using Nium's business payments infrastructure.

 In 2023, Nium's CEO, Prajit Nanu, stated in a Bloomberg interview that his company plans to go public in the US by Q2 2025.
 They also intend to acquire two to three payments startups, particularly in Africa, the Middle East, and Latin America.

 Following a hiring spree in 2021-2022, Instarem, a company under Nium, laid off around 10% of its employees in mid-2023.
 Subsequently, Nium announced a 10% workforce reduction on October 2, 2023 to its global employees.
 The news came just weeks after a grand opening of new offices in London and Singapore.

+n April 2024, Nium expanded its partnership with Thredd, a global payments processor, to issue virtual cards in the Asia Pacific region for B2B travel payments.
+The partnership had issued 86 million virtual cards since 2018.

+In June 2024, Nium raised US$50 million in a Series E funding round led by the Brunei Investment Agency.

+In September 2024, Nium revised its IPO timeline, shifting the target for its planned US public listing from the second quarter of 2025 to the end of 2026.
+The company cited the need to strengthen its leadership team ahead of the listing.

+In January 2025, Nium launched a Diners Club International card for global travel partners, expanding payment network options for online travel agents and airline partners.

+In March 2025, Nium announced a partnership with G2 Travel, a wholesale tour operator, to provide virtual card payments to hotel partners globally in over 20 local currencies.

+In November 2025, Nium announced its participation in Visa's stablecoin settlement pilot, enabling settlement using USDC on supported blockchains for cross-border payments.

+In February 2026, Nium appointed Chandrasekhar Cidambi as Chief Technology Officer, Amaresh Mohan as Chief Risk and Compliance Officer, and Danielle Gotkis as Chief Marketing Officer.